top of page

 Mark Reggers, Chair of RESP-FIT, recently publicly called out Fit Test Australia on LinkedIn for being “misleading and irresponsible."

 Mark wasn’t wrong.
-However, in my view, he barely scratched the surface of just how misleading and irresponsible FTA, and its owners, can be and have been.
+However, in my opinion, he barely scratched the surface of just how misleading and irresponsible FTA, and its owners, can be and have been.

 Over the past two years, I’ve tracked a consistent pattern of questionable conduct involving Rebekah McCutcheon and Michal Morgan.
 Behaviours that raise serious concerns about their personal and professional integrity and competence.

 These two have relentlessly tried to undermine my business, Fit Test Victoria.
-They even tried to sue me to get me to close up shop and pay them thousands of dollars in "damages."
+They even tried to sue me to get me to close up shop and pay them thousands of dollars.

 Their tactics have included: